govuk-one-login/mobile-ios-authentication/README.md

 A class to handle the login flow with the given auth provider and conforms to the `LoginSession` protocol.
 It uses the `UIWindow` to know where to display the login dialogue.

-`present` takes configuration as a parameter, which comes from `LoginSessionConfiguration` and contains the login information to make the request.
+`present` takes configuration, which comes from `LoginSessionConfiguration`, and service, which by default assigns `authState` so that it can be updated during the callback later on, as parameters and contains the login information to make the request.

-`finalise` takes a URL as a callback and returns a token response.
-However, if no authorization code is found, an error will be thrown.
+`finalise` takes a URL to redirect to as a parameter and returns a token response.
+The `userAgent` is assigned during the private `handleResponse` method and an error is thrown should this be nil.
+Otherwise, the token response is returned.

 ## Example Implementation